Icosahunter/signum/README.md

 Supported instructions are as follows:

 - `color(palette_name)`: Applies the palette *palette_name* to the icon.
-- `insert(id, icon_name)`: Inserts the icon *icon_name* into the rectangle with the ID *id*.
+- `insert(id, icon_name)`: Inserts the icon *icon_name* into the rectangle with the ID "*id*.INS".
 - `rotate(degrees)`: Rotates the icon by *degrees*.
-If no degrees is omitted, defaults to 90.
+If no degrees is omitted, defaults to `90`.
 - `mirror(direction)`: Mirrors the icon along an axis. *direction* should be either `v` for vertical or `h` for horizontal, if omitted, defaults to `v`.
+- `clean()`: Removes any remaining insert rectangles.

 The mirror instruction is experimental and has some issues currently.

 In Inkscape you can set the ID of a shape in the Object Properties tab, in the Properties section.
+The IDs for the insert rectangles must be suffixed with ".INS", which must be uppercase as shown.

 Here is an example to clarify: